 - Sustainability issues

 The financial system is not operating sustainably and it often fails society.
 We need to realign the system with sustainable, equitable economies.
-As investors, we need to go beyond ESG integration to achieve a sustainable financial system.
-Investors have a central role to play.
+Our signatories have a central role to play.

 Investment consultants advise on how trillions of dollars are invested worldwide, but most consultants are failing to consider the role that ESG issues play in investment performance.